 Vertical Speed Indicators

-This instrument shows to the pilot the rate of change in altitude in feet per minute and it operates due to the change in air pressure when the aircraft changes its altitude, height or flight level.
+This instrument shows to the pilot the rate of change in altitude in feet per minute (or m/s) and it operates due to the change in air pressure when the aircraft changes its altitude, height or flight level.

 With this instrument the pilot can calculate and plan when he arrives at a certain altitude, very helpful when avoiding obstacles, mountains and when flying instrument approaches or just a basic VFR descent into an airport.

 On this page we are going to take a look inside this vertical speed indicator and see how it operates and what limitations you may find here.
-Those of us flying with a retractable gear use this instrument to gear up when the indication shows a positive rate of climb.
+Those of us flying with a retractable gear use this instrument to get the gear up when the indication shows a positive rate of climb.

 Vertical Speed Indicator Operation